-Mild to moderate reactions are more commonly seen including:
+Mild to moderate reactions that are commonly seen include:

 - Pain, swelling or redness at the injection site

 - Low grade fever

 - Fatigue

 - Headaches

 - Irritability

 - Increased or decreased sleep

-- Decreased appetite
+- · Decreased appetite

 Pneumococcal conjugate vaccines have been used in Ontario's publicly funded immunization programs for more than 20 years.
 Severe adverse effects are rare following immunization.
 In most cases, it does not cause any reaction.
 There is an extremely rare possibility (less than one in a million people) that anaphylaxis may occur.